outdoor survival kit contents laid out on a log

 If you do not have an emergency antibiotic kit, I would highly recommend getting one.
 There are no doctors in the wilderness.
 Something as simple as a urinery tract or intestinal infection can be delt with in the bush.
 One sip of unfiltered water can also put you in a world of hurt.

-When seconds count, we highly recommend using a JaseMedical kit if your doctor can’t help you.
+When seconds count, we highly recommend using a JaseMedical antibiotic kit if your doctor can’t help you.
 They provide various kits depending on your needs and activities.
-Use code ‘BUSHLIFE10’ to save $10 off to protect yourself from medical emergencies.
+Use discount code ‘BUSHLIFE10’ to save $10 off to protect yourself from medical emergencies – we do!

 Related: Emergency medical kits aren’t all the same.
 Learn what you MUST have.

-A compass like the Suunto MC-2 is a multi-purpose survival tool that has built-in features like a magnifying glass and a mirror, offers adjustment for declination, a sighting hole and notch for more accurate direction taking, a ruler and scale and locks onto North in seconds.
+A compass like the Suunto MC-2 is a multi-purpose survival tool that has built-in features like a magnifying glass and a mirror, offers adjustment for declination, a sighting hole and notch for more accurate direction taking, a ruler, scale and locks onto North in seconds.

 In an unexpected situation, the compass magnifying glass can assist in starting a fire.
 Should you lose your glasses, it can help you read print or forage for insects.
 Use the mirror to signal for help, check for ticks or injuries, or send a message if you know Morse Code.